-The County's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The County's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+The County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.